-7.2.5 Dependency Signaling in Multi-Stream Mode
+7.2.5Dependency Signaling in Multi-Stream Mode

 If MRST or MRMT is used, the rules on signaling media decoding dependency in SDP as defined in [RFC5583] apply.
-The rules on "hierarchical or layered encoding" with multicast in Section 5.7 of [RFC4566] do not apply, i.e. the notation for Connection Data "c=" SHALL NOT be used with more than one address.
+The rules on "hierarchical or layered encoding" with multicast in Section 5.7 of [RFC4566] do not apply.
+This means that the notation for Connection Data "c=" SHALL NOT be used with more than one address, i.e. the sub-field <number of addresses> in the sub-field <connection-address> of the "c=" field, described in [RFC4566], must not be present.
 The order of session dependency is given from the RTP stream containing the lowest temporal sub-layer to the RTP stream containing the highest temporal sub-layer.